Subaru-PFS/pfs_helpdesk_tutorial/docs/index.md

 # PFS Introduction

 This webpage is mainly for introducing the information of Subaru Prime Focus Spectrograph (PFS) data reduction and data inspection.
-Regarding the Subaru PFS instrument, one can check more information from the [PFS intrument page](https://www.naoj.org/Observing/Instruments/PFS/instrument/).
+Regarding the Subaru PFS instrument, one can check more information on the [PFS intrument page](https://www.naoj.org/Observing/Instruments/PFS/instrument/).
-Here, we selected the necessary information that you may need for understanding the PFS pipeline.
+Here, we selected the necessary information that you may need to understand the PFS pipeline.

 ## Overview